 We have developed two additional Cabernet Sauvignon vineyards on sites originally planted in the 1870s by pioneer, E. J. Church.
 These sites are located at about a 1,300-foot elevation with south-easterly facing slopes.
 Wines from these sites were probably made in the Hassenmeier Winery located on the western portion of our Ranch.
 Abandoned at the time of prohibition, the terraces from these vineyards are still visible and vines can be seen in aerial photographs from the 1960s.
 Although the Hassenmeier Winery is mentioned in the St. Helena Star as late as 1892, very little is known of the wines made from vineyards.
 Planted in 2000, we released our inaugural E.J.
 Church Cabernet Sauvignon Reserve with the 2005 vintage.
 We will have to wait a few more years to learn the true potential of these historic sites.
 However, the early results are very promising.

 Adjacent to the Cabernet Sauvignon, we have planted a tiny (.4 acre) Cabernet Franc vineyard.
 This small vineyard faces due south on very steep terraces.
 Planted in European style, the vine rows are on both sides of each terraced bench.
 Highly stressful with rocky soil, this magnificent site provides richly flavorful grapes.
 The minute quantities of Cabernet Franc wine from this site have been blended by winemaker, Cathy Corison, with our Cabernet Sauvignon beginning with our 1997 vintage.

-Nestled behind our winery at 900 feet elevation, we have re-created a two-acre vineyard on one of the original pre-prohibition sites.
+Nestled behind our winery at a 900-foot elevation, we have re-created a two-acre vineyard on one of the original pre-prohibition sites.
 Planted to Merlot in 1998, we look forward to discovering the lost secrets of this site.